Hypocrita20XX/Conexus/README.md

 *Sometimes Conexus gets too caught up in his work, and can leave behind folders in places they shouldn't be.*</br>
 *After an operation, it's always best to ensure your SteamCMD workshop directory is clean of any excess folders.*</br>
 *If you encounter any other issues, do let me know!
 Unfortunately I don't have a PHD in pest control, so bugs could happen spontaneously.*</br></br>
+*As of v1.2.0, there's now a log file that gets created after Conexus has done his job.
+This is located in DarkestDungeon\mods\_Logs.
+If you have an issue, send that to me via the [Github issue tracker!](https://github.com/Hypocrita20XX/Conexus/issues)*

 #### Closing Thoughts
 *As I mentioned earlier, this entire project, source code included, is [licensed under MIT](https://github.com/Hypocrita20XX/Conexus/blob/master/LICENSE)*